dawallet/burst_arm_tools/README.md

 Howto:
   Clone the repository to your ARM system, extract it, and execute like:

     For Uray miner:

     ./burstminer

     or for Dcct miner:

     ./mine32

 TODO:
   - Compile to ARMv7 only, for supporting dual core and others instructions.
   - Testing and benchmarking the compilations.
   - Check if any board is not supported.

+If this was helpful for you, you can donate BURST to this account: BURST-WYC4-HHV3-UHA2-CVF6S

-DCCT Tools and Uray miner are not writted by me, this is just a port to ARM boards, all rights for these developers.
+NOTE: DCCT Tools and Uray miner are not writted by me, this is just a port to ARM boards, all rights for these developers.